marcopaglio/BookingApp/README.md

 ```
 docker run -d --name booking-mongo-set -p 27017:27017 mongo:6.0.7 mongod --replSet rs0
 ```
-**TODO:** N.B.
-On Linux and macOS you could have to precede the Docker commands with `sudo`, depending on your system/docker configuration.<br>

 After few seconds, the MongoDB instance asks for the replica set initialization (if you remove the detached mode `-d` from the command above, you can read on terminal an error message just like `Cannot use a non-local read concern until replica set is finished initializing`).
 It's the right time to run this other command:
 ```
 docker exec -it booking-mongo-set mongosh --eval "rs.initiate()"